appwrite/appwrite/CONTRIBUTING.md

 For us to find the right balance, please open an issue explaining your ideas before introducing a new pull request.

-This will allow the Appwrite community to have sufficient discussion about the new feature value and how it fits in the product roadmap and vision.
+This will allow the Appwrite community to have a sufficient discussion about the new feature value and how it fits in the product roadmap and vision.

-This is also important for the Appwrite lead developers to be able to give technical input and different emphasize regarding the feature design and architecture.
+This is also important for the Appwrite lead developers to give technical input and distinct emphasis regarding the feature design and architecture.

 ## Build